 I have also written 12 published books including Outrunning The Demons and Keep On Running, plus three books on Chichester.
 My vices include a tragic addiction to the Rolling Stones, balanced by undying love for The Beatles.
-I am married to Fiona; our son Adam is a doctor; our daughter Laura a medical student.
+I am married to Fiona; our children Adam and Laura are both NHS doctors working in Newcastle.

 As a treasurer, I keep a close eye on the financial side of the festival.
 We are self-funding and rely mostly on valuable participants’ donation and local advertising.
 It’s essential the festival generates sufficient funds to run each year.
 In my day job, I run a local hospitality and property business.

 I have watched the festival grow it adds to the rich culture offer in the Chichester and surrounding areas.
 I am proud to be a volunteer on the committee.
 In my spare time, I enjoy the lovely Sussex countryside or spending the odd afternoon at my beach hut in the Witterings.